 - Salt and pepper to taste

-Start with a cast iron pan north of 400F and add the olive oil and the butter:
+Start with a cast iron skillet north of 400F and add the olive oil and the butter:

 How to Cook a Breakfast Skillet